Venafi/cert-manager-venafi-demo/README.md

         commonName: hellodemo.venafi.localhost
 ```

-Create a deployement file which will run node application.
+Create a deployment file which will run the node application.
 This deployment will mount the certificate key and certificate in a volume that the node app can access.

 node-deployement.yaml:
 ```